ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/tools-ides/vscode-plugin/run-and-debug.md

 ## Troubleshooting
 - You need to manually add a breakpoint to the next line when stepping over code lines in non-blocking paths (e.g., action invocations).
 Otherwise, it will not pause the VM on the next line by default.
     - workaround: manually put a breakpoint to next line
-- There are some cases where stepping over gives unexpected behavior However, this will not happen in certain instances.
+- However, this will not happen in certain instances.
 For example, when there are multiple workers and a `wait` expression waiting for them, even though stepping over hits and passes the waiting line in the source, workers might not yet be executed.
+    - Eg: When there are multiple workers and a wait expression waiting for them, even though step over hit and pass wait line in source, workers are not yet finished execution.

 ## What's next?